 An ode to the people of Seattle.

-When Jimi wailed on his guitar during the Star Spangled Banner at Woodstock he set a precedent for what does make America great.
+The individuals that make Seattle great are artists, activists, poets, and iconoclasts.
+When Jimi Hendrix (who was born here) wailed on his guitar during the Star Spangled Banner he set a precedent for what makes America great.
 It’s dissent.
 It’s expression.
 It’s bravery.
 It’s the right to be different.

-Jimi Hendrix was only one of Seattle's notable residents.
-These images are a glimpse into the actions of a few, or more, that have shaped the culture and character of our city and beyond.
+These images are a glimpse into the actions of a few, or more, that have shaped the culture and character of the city, and beyond.
 I’ve always been impressed by the fortitude of characters living on the margins of society.
 I’m equally in awe of those that choose to physically and psychologically confront the mainstream, and they are represented in this narrative as well.

 As the city faces unprecedented challenges we can refer to the lessons of those that came before us and those that are here now, so that those who follow will be able to live and prosper between the infinite and arbitrary confines of this corner of North America.